-Matt Damon: When George Clooney Told Me About Amal’s Pregnancy, I Almost Cried
+Matt Damon: ‘When George Clooney Told Me About Amal’s Pregnancy, I Almost Cried’

 The news comes soon after Beyonce and Jay-Z caused excitement on the internet with the news that they are expecting twins.

 George and Amal tied the knot in September 2014 in Venice, Italy.
-The wedding was attended by members of their families and friends, including Matt Damon, Anna Wintour, Cindy Crawford and Bono.
+The wedding was attended by members of their families and friends, including Matt Damon, Anna Wintour, Cindy Crawford, and Bono.

 [Featured Image by Steve Granitz/Getty Images]